Rehearsing Decay

 Social

-The evolution of architecture, and of dwelling itself, cannot be separated from the deeper question of how we inhabit the planet.
-Today, we find ourselves caught in a culture of excess, where consumption extends beyond objects to the very spaces we occupy.
-Architecture is often commodified: static, disposable, detached.
-But what if we rehearsed a different relationship?
+The evolution of architecture, and of dwelling itself, cannot be separated from the deeper question of how we inhabit the planet and live within its landscapes.
+Today, we find ourselves caught in a culture of excess, where consumption extends beyond material objects and into the very spaces we occupy.
+Architecture itself has become commodified, resulting in structures that are often static, disposable, and detached, and inhabitants which, as a result of this, have become disconnected from their environments.
+But what if we rehearse a different kind of reality?